biojava/biojava.github.io/_wikis/BioJava:CookBook:AAPROP:xmlfiles.md

 -   AminoAcidComposition
     -   "symbol" - Single character and case-insensitive but must not be repeated.
+        -   Note: This symbol will be used in identifying characters in protein sequence to the amino acid it defines.
     -   "name" - Case-sensitive and must be defined in the ElementMass XML file.
     -   "count" - Must be greater than 0.